Deep Learning

 This Article will answer your questions like:

-+ What is deep learning? >
++ What do you mean by deep learning? >

-+ How does deep learning work? >
++ Why is deep learning needed? >

 + What are the applications of deep learning? >